revolist/revogrid-docs/blog/react-gantt-chart-component-build-vs-buy.md

 A dependency must affect task movement, validation, automatic scheduling, critical path, slack, and diagnostics.
 It also has to survive drag-and-drop editing, zoom changes, virtual scrolling, filtering, collapsed groups, and task reordering.

-RevoGantt supports the standard dependency relationships used in project planning: finish-to-start, start-to-start, finish-to-finish, and start-to-finish.
+RevoGrid Gantt supports the standard dependency relationships used in project planning: finish-to-start, start-to-start, finish-to-finish, and start-to-finish.
 It also supports lead and lag time, dependency validation, and dependency editing workflows.

 ### 4. Editing needs a transaction model